savannstm/rvpacker-txt-rs/README.md

 Examples:

-`rvpacker-txt-rs read --input-dir "E:/Documents/RPGMakerGame"` parses the text of the game into the `translation` folder of the specified directory.
+`rvpacker-txt-rs read -i "E:/Documents/RPGMakerGame"` parses the text of the game into the `translation` folder of the specified directory.

-`rvpacker-txt-rs write --input-dir "E:/Documents/RPGMakerGame"` will write the translation from the \_trans files of the `translation` folder to compatible files in the `output` folder.
+`rvpacker-txt-rs write -i "E:/Documents/RPGMakerGame"` writes the translation from `.txt` files of the `translation` folder to RPG Maker files in the `output` folder.

 ## License

 The repository is licensed under [WTFPL](http://www.wtfpl.net/).
-This means that you can use and modify the program in any way.
-You can do what the fuck you want to.